 Higher education insiders can recognise the legitimacy of the QA processes described in this Framework.
 To further facilitate recognition beyond that audience, a critical piece to this Framework is that the validity of programming is instantly recognisable through the protected 'OMC' designation, differentiating the programs from other, unvalidated, microcredentials and any other named credentials (e.g., programs offered through Continuing Education or other departments for which the institution has chosen not to go an OMC route).
-This is a unique feature of the proposed Ontario Quality Framework.
+This is a unique feature of the proposed Ontario Micro-Credential Quality Framework.
 By using the protected term "OMC", the programming is immediately recognisable as a legitimate credential provided by an authorised institution.

 The proposed Quality Framework relies on leveraging existing structures and processes.
 Therefore, the need for a registry of legitimate OMCs is perhaps less critical than in jurisdictions where micro-credentials are offered by a variety of providers and without another signal of validity or oversight.
-Nevertheless, building on the valuable work of the eCampus Micro-Credentials Portal there may be opportunity to include OMCs in the current registry of OSAP eligible micro-credential offerings.
+Nevertheless, this is an important resource for learners and employers alike.
+Building on the valuable work of the eCampus Micro-Credentials Portal15 there may be opportunity to include OMCs in the current registry of OSAP eligible micro-credential offerings.
 OMCs could also be reflected in other existing databases and public-facing registries, for example the Ontario Colleges Application Service (OCAS), Ontario Universities' Application Centre (OUAC), OntarioLearn and ONCAT.